Welcome to Day #26 in our Travel is… series!

 - Car Seats

 Make sure your child’s car seat or booster seat is not only comfortable, but also that it meets the minimum safety requirements for car seats and boosters of each state you will be driving through.
 Requirements vary from state to state.
 And a 7 year old who doesn’t need a booster at home, may very well require one at your destination.
-If you will be travelling in several different vehicles (such as taxis) use a universal model carseat which which works with all kinds of seatbelts.
+If you will be traveling in several different vehicles (such as taxis) use a universal model carseat which which works with all kinds of seatbelts.

 - Carry Baby Wipes